Publications

 • The review cycle follows the highest standards of IEEE periodicals.

-• Each paper is assigned to a Senior Editor, hence to an Associate Editor and at least two independent reviewers.
+• Each paper is assigned to a Senior Editor, an Associate Editor, and at least two independent reviewers.

 • The review process may also include a fast revise-and-resubmit process, upon which the Letters Editorial Board (LEB) makes a final decision.